TheCatstronautFromEarth/ColorMixer/README.md

 8.11.2022 - Version 1.4 released (More Cue settings, Optimized source code)

-1.11.2022 - Version 1.3 released (new GUI with BorderLayout Packed the JFrame elements into arrays)
+1.11.2022 - Version 1.3 released (new GUI with BorderLayout, Packed the JFrame elements into arrays)

 29.10.2022 - Version 1.2 released (Disable Buttons when the Cue value is empty.
 Optimized source code)